Crush Debt (And Your Savings Goals) With the 70/20/10 Budget

 Living paycheck to paycheck leaves no room for saving, investing, paying down debt or donating to causes you care about.
 But a paycheck-to-paycheck lifestyle isn’t always the result of not earning enough money.

-A February 2020 survey from Willis Towers Watson found that nearly 20% of six-figure earners lived a paycheck-to-paycheck lifestyle.
-A lack of a solid money management strategy can often be the culprit.
+A 2022 survey from Willis Towers Watson found that 36% of six-figure earners lived a paycheck-to-paycheck lifestyle, a percentage that has doubled since 2019.
+And while record-breaking inflation certainly isn’t helping, a lack of a solid money management strategy can also be the culprit.

-Following the 70/20/10 rule of budgeting, you separate your take-home pay into three buckets based on a specific percentage.
+Following the 70/20/10 rule of budgeting, you separate your take-home pay into three categories based on a specific percentage.
+These buckets are designed to handle living costs and other monthly expenses without draining your bank account.

 Use 70% of Your Income for Monthly Spending

-With this budgeting plan, 70% of your net income (the money you make after taxes and other payroll deductions) will go to expenses such as:
+With this budgeting plan, 70% of your net income — the money you make after taxes and other payroll deductions — will go to living expenses such as:

 - Dining out